toralf/tinderbox/README.md

 whatsup.sh -otl
 ```

-The file _~tinderbox/tb/data/ALREADY_CAUGHT_ holds reported findings.
+The file _~tinderbox/tb/findings/ALREADY_CAUGHT_ holds reported findings.
 A new finding is send via email to the user specified by the variable _MAILTO_.
 A finding can be filed using _bgo.sh_.
-Before the Gentoo bugzilla should be searched by _check_bgo.sh_ for duplicates.
+But before the Gentoo bug tracker has to be searched for duplicates using _check_bgo.sh_.

 Login interactively into an image with